All Episodes

 Take care.

-Linda Howe, certainly acknowledged by almost everybody that I know of, actually, to be the world's expert on crop circles, animal mutilation, with us next Sunday from England, where there's a lot going on.
+Linda Howe, certainly acknowledged by almost everybody, everybody that I know of, actually, to be the world's expert on crop circles, animal mutilation, with us next Sunday from England, where there's a lot going on.

-Glenn Campbell, 35 years of age, is the principal local activist, seeking greater government accountability at, guess where?
+Glenn Campbell, 35 years of age, is the principal local activist, seeking greater government accountability at, guess where, Area 51, a secret military base 90 miles north of Las Vegas.

 Formerly a successful computer programmer from Boston, Campbell moved to the remote town of Rachel, Nevada in January of 93 to investigate the many strange stories emanating from the base.

-His carefully researched book, the Area 51 Viewer's Guide, helped bring mainstream attention to a story that's been dominated by UFO and conspiracy buffs with little concern for the facts.
+His carefully researched book, The Area 51 Viewer's Guide, helped bring mainstream attention to a story that's been dominated by UFO and conspiracy buffs with little concern for the facts.

 And indeed, mainstream media has jumped on it.

-You'll recall a recent Larry King Show in which he sat out in the desert with his desk in the desert and had some guests on the subject and his even more recent piece on UFOs.
+You'll recall a recent Larry King show in which he sat out in the desert with his desk in the desert and had some guests on the subject and his even more recent piece on UFOs.

 So there's lots and lots of mainstream media attention now to Area 51.